felddy/foundryvtt-docker/README.md

 ## Cross-platform builds ##

-To create images that are compatible with other platforms you can use the [`buildx`](https://docs.docker.com/buildx/working-with-buildx/) feature of
+To create images that are compatible with other platforms, you can use the [`buildx`](https://docs.docker.com/buildx/working-with-buildx/) feature of
 Docker: